Top five Champions League goalscorers of all time

 The Pole's 15 goals in the 2019-2020 edition saw him take the Golden Boot and lead his side to the title.

-Argentine maestro Lionel Messi has graced the Champions League 154 times since 2005.
+Argentine maestro Lionel Messi has graced the Champions League plenty of times since 2005 and is third in the all-time appearances list.

-Spending the majority of his career playing for his childhood team Barcelona, he scored 120 times and lifted the famous trophy four times.
+Spending the majority of his career playing for his childhood team Barca, he has racked up a century of goals and lifted the famous trophy four times.

 1. Cristiano Ronaldo (140 goals)